jice-nospam/yendor.ts/src/README.md

-This directory contains the typescript source code of yendor.ts and the generogue game shell.
+This directory contains the typescript source code of yendor.ts, umbra.ts and GeneRogue.
 This code can be compiled into ../game/main.js using jake.

 # Directories
 * decl : typescript declaration files for jquery and pixi.js
+* core : base utilities
+* yendor : the yendor.ts toolkit
+* umbra : the umbra.ts framework
+* gizmo : the gizmo.ts widget library
-* game : generogue source code
+* game : GeneRogue source code
 * tests : benchmark and unit tests
-* yendor : the yendor.ts library

 # Coding rules (to be completed)
 * Follow tslint rules using the provided ../lint/tslint.json configuration file.